For many students and professionals, college represents the ultimate starting point.

 Finding the right fit is a lengthy, complex process, and your choice will depend on many factors.
 However, a list of the top 25 schools is an excellent place to start.

-In this list, we’ll cover the top 25 colleges in the U.S. We judged these schools based on their student body’s excellence, the selectivity of the admissions process, alumni salary and accomplishment, reputation of faculty members, quality of collegiate environment, and more.
+In this list, we’ll cover 25 of the best colleges in the U.S. We judged these schools based on their student body’s excellence, the selectivity of the admissions process, alumni salary and accomplishment, reputation of faculty members, quality of collegiate environment, and more.

 You’ll find that these institutions run the gamut.
 You’ll find a wide variety of schools on this list.
 Some are small, intimate liberal arts schools based in quiet, rural areas of the country.
 Others are major universities located in some of the country’s largest cities.
 All in all, each one is academically competitive.